Large Language Models (LLM)

 When choosing a large language model, consider the following key factors:

-Environment: Whether the usage environment can access the internet to decide between cloud or on-premise models.
+- Environment: Whether the usage environment has internet access determines the choice between cloud-based or local models.

-Quality: The model's ability to generate responses and its obedience to instructions.
+- Quality: The model's ability to generate responses and follow instructions.

-Speed: The text generation speed and latency requirements to ensure the model's responsiveness.
+- Speed: Text generation speed and latency requirements to ensure model response time.

-Pricing: Consider the model's usage cost and choose a suitable model based on needs.
+- Pricing: Consider the model's usage costs based on requirements.
 (No need to consider model pricing on MaiAgent)

 o4-mini